The following are photos of TCU vs. Illinois State Friday night in Fort Worth.

-Bell spent the last six seasons with the Seminoles.
+Prior to coming to TCU, Bell spent the previous six seasons with the Seminoles.
 After arriving as an assistant coach in 2006, he was promoted to associate head coach in 2008.
 Bell was Florida State's recruiting coordinator his entire tenure in Tallahassee.

 As recruiting coordinator, Bell made school history as the 2007 class earned its highest national ranking.
 The Seminoles were recognized by Soccer Buzz with the nation's second-best recruiting class, while grabbing the top spot in the Southeast Region.
 At the time, both rankings were the highest garnered in program history.
 Of the 11 freshmen, five ranked in the top 150 by Soccer Buzz while Erin McNulty and Sanna Talonen ranked among the nation's top international recruits.

 In 2008, Bell once again made school history as Soccer Buzz awarded Florida State with the top recruiting class in the nation.
 The publication ranked six freshmen in the top 40 with five receiving PARADE All-America honors.
 Tiffany McCarty was recognized for her outstanding season, becoming the first Seminole in school history to earn ACC Freshman of the Year honors.
 The accolades continued to pour in as Tori Huster and Casey Short joined McCarty as Freshman All-Americans.